Secure Check Fail Recovery (How to Fix Safely)

 during firmware installation.

-Rooting or Custom ROM Attempts
+Rooting or custom ROM attempts

 The error frequently appears after: